Jako/SwitchTemplate/docs/usage.md

 Setting | Description | Default
 --------|-------------|--------
-allow_debug_info | Enable this setting to show switchtemplate debug informations for a page if it is called with the GET parameter &switchtemplate-debug=1.
+allow_debug_info | Enable this setting to show switchtemplate debug information for a page if it is called with the GET parameter &switchtemplate-debug=1.
 CAUTION: Disable the setting after you have debugged your installation.
 The debug information exposes a lot information of your site! | No cache_resource_expires | The cache expiration time in seconds for custom template output.
 0 means indefinitely or until the cache items are purposely cleared. | 0 cache_resource_handler | The class of cache handler for SwitchTemplate to use. | xPDOFileCache cache_resource_key | The key identifying a cache handler for SwitchTemplate to use. | resource